-The Canvas Student Orientation Course is completely online and will benefit all students, even those just using Canvas in face-to-face classes.
+The Canvas Student Orientation Course is entirely online and will benefit all students, even those just using Canvas in face-to-face courses.
 You will learn how to navigate Canvas, communicate with your instructor and peers, submit assessments, review feedback, and more.
 The course is free and does not count toward credit hours for your certificate or degree.
 Instructors and dual credit facilitators can also use this orientation to experience a student's perspective and extend their support.

 To enroll in the Orientation Course, you must be registered for at least one credit course at Cisco College.